 Nazariyat Journal publishes articles in Turkish and English.
 Please write your text in good Turkish or English.
-Articles in Turkish must have an extended English abstract.
 Authors who think their Turkish and English needs copyediting may request help from Journal Secretary.
 Nazariyat Journal will find somebody for this.
 Charges for this service belong to the Authors.

 Queuing for Publishing

 After all review and copyediting processes completed Editorial Board will decide for the issue in which the article will take place.
 Normally the articles are listed according to submission dates.
 But in some cases, there may be some exceptions related with the special issues and focused files.
 The author(s) will be informed about this decision.